WoozyMasta/archimate-ci-image/README.md

 ## GitHub Actions Example

-Add a configuration like this to your actions:
+Add a configuration like this to your actions `.github/workflows/main.yml` file:

 ```yml
 jobs: